 Prepaid travel cards, such as Visa TravelMoney, look like credit cards but function more like travelers checks.
 You “load” the card with money from your bank account.
 You use it like a debit card at ATMs and like a credit card at merchants and hotels.
 You can replace a lost or stolen prepaid travel card like you would a travelers check.

-- Travel cards are a secure alternative for people who don’t have bank accounts or credit cards.
+Travel cards are a secure alternative for people who lack bank accounts or credit cards.

-- You can reserve your hotel and rental car on your credit card and your reservation will be guaranteed, even if you arrive late.
+You can reserve your hotel and rental car on your credit card and your reservation will be guaranteed.

-- Unscrupulous merchants can steal your credit card information and use your account.
-You can dispute fraudulent charges and get them removed from your account, but doing so is a long, annoying process.
-You may need to cancel your card altogether to resolve fraud issues..
+Unscrupulous merchants can steal your credit card information.
+You can dispute fraudulent charges and get them removed from your account, but this process is long and annoying.
+You may need to cancel your card to resolve fraud issues..

-- Credit cards may not be accepted at your hotels and restaurants, so you will still need to carry cash for some purchases and for emergencies.
+Credit cards may not be accepted at your hotels and restaurants, so you will need to carry cash for some purchases and for emergencies.

-- As with any credit card transaction, you'll pay interest on your travel purchases unless you pay your balance in full each month.
+As with any credit card transaction, you will pay interest on your travel purchases unless you pay your balance in full each month.

 The Bottom Line

-Many travelers choose a combination of two or three travel money options.
-Before you decide which one will work best for you, call your bank and ask about transaction fees and currency conversion charges.
+Many travelers choose a combination of travel money options.
+Before you decide which combination will work best for you, call your bank to ask about transaction fees and currency conversion charges.
 If your bank’s fees are high, consider getting a new credit or debit card for your trip.